irinagain/iglu/README.md

-iglu: Interpretation of data from Continuous Glucose Monitors (CGMs)
+iglu: Interpreting of data from Continuous Glucose Monitors (CGMs)
 ====================================================================

 The R package 'iglu' provides functions for outputting relevant metrics for data collected from Continuous Glucose Monitors (CGM).
 For reference, see ["Interpretation of continuous glucose monitoring data: glycemic variability and quality of glycemic control."
-Robard (2009)](https://www.ncbi.nlm.nih.gov/pubmed/19469679)
+Rodbard (2009)](https://www.ncbi.nlm.nih.gov/pubmed/19469679)

 Installation
 ------------